What's the first thing you should do when you sit down to place an ad?

 The gig’s up.

-If you want to keep their attention, you have to elaborate on your claims.
+If you want to keep their attention when marketing on the internet, you have to elaborate on your claims.

 Think about Tesla's electric cars again, or perhaps their sister-company SpaceX, whose CEO is working tooth and nail to send humans to mars.